neandrake/spirc/README.md

 - Messages received are `Inbound` objects.
 - Messages sent are `Outbound` objects.
 - Messages are emitted from `Target`s, which can either be `Host`s, `Channel`s, or `User`s.
-- IRC Message events emitted from targets are directly named from IRC RFCs, but are prefixed with ':' character in order to differentiate from other events emitted from the target.
+- IRC Message events emitted from targets are directly named from the message command, but are prefixed with ':' character in order to differentiate from other events emitted from the target.
 Examples are ':PRIVMSG' or ':433'.

 ####Client
 The `Client` object contains a method `send` for sending an `Outbound` request, which is used by all the convenience methods.